The Dangers of Sitting: Doctor Shares Reason Why It Takes Longer For Women To Lose Weight After 40

 New Delhi: We all are aware that living a sedentary lifestyle can be dangerous to your health.
 The less sitting or lying down you do during the day, the better your chances for living a healthy life.
-And as we grow older, it tends to become a little bit harder to stay in control of your waistline.Also Read - Indians Inoculated With Covishield Can Now Fly to Poland.
-Check Latest Covid Guidelines
+And as we grow older, it tends to become a little bit harder to stay in control of your waistline.Also Read - LIVE Afghanistan vs Pakistan Cricket Score T20 World Cup 2021 Today's Match Latest Updates: Afghanistan Lose Top Order, Pakistan Chip Away At the Wickets

 As that 50 mark comes closer, hormones begin to change quite a bit which can cause havoc if trying to lose a little bit of extra weight.
-Also Read - Abhay Sharma Applies For India Fielding Coach's Job
+Also Read - La Liga: Challenging Games This Weekend For FC Barcelona, Atletico

 Things like lifestyle changes or just simply moving a little less could also result in some unwanted weight gain.